The job landscape is always changing, based on the needs of the market — and the start of a new decade is a good time to examine those evolving jobs.

 Median annual wage as of 2018: $24,020

-Personal care aides can work in a number of settings, including day programs, private homes and group homes.
+Another job that doesn’t require higher education is a personal care aide, who can work in a number of settings, including day programs, private homes and group homes.

 As a personal care aide, you help others with daily living activities, providing them support to accomplish tasks they can’t do on their own.